-- (A) in respect of payments of interest or Arrears of Interest, if: - the Relevant Supervisory Authority has exceptionally waived the deferral of such interest payment and/or payment of Arrears of Interest; - (ii) paying the interest payment and/or Arrears of Interest does not further weaken the solvency position of the Issuer as determined in accordance with the Capital Adequacy Regulations; and - (iii) the Minimum Capital Requirement will be complied with immediately after the interest payment and/or payment of Arrears of Interest is made; - (B) in respect of payments of principal, if: - (i) the Relevant Supervisory Authority has exceptionally waived the deferral of such principal payment; - (ii) the Subordinated Notes are exchanged for or converted into another tier 1 or tier 2 basic own-fund of at least the same quality; - (iii) the Minimum Capital Requirement will be complied with immediately after the principal payment is made.
+- (A) in the case of Tier 2 Notes only, in respect of payments of interest or Arrears of Interest, if: - the Relevant Supervisory Authority has exceptionally waived the deferral of such interest payment and/or payment of Arrears of Interest; - (ii) paying the interest payment and/or Arrears of Interest does not further weaken the solvency position of the Issuer as determined in accordance with the Capital Adequacy Regulations; and - (iii) the Minimum Capital Requirement will be complied with immediately after the interest payment and/or payment of Arrears of Interest is made; - (B) in respect of payments of principal, if: - (i) the Relevant Supervisory Authority has exceptionally waived the deferral of such principal payment;

+- (ii) the Subordinated Notes are exchanged for or converted into another tier 1 or tier 2 basic own funds or, in the case of Tier 3 Notes only, tier 3 basic own funds, in each case of at least the same quality; - (iii) the Minimum Capital Requirement will be complied with immediately after the principal payment is made.

-Deferral of any payment of interest on an Optional Interest Payment Date or Mandatory Interest Deferral Date will not constitute a default by the Issuer and will not give the Noteholders any right to accelerate the Subordinated Notes.
+Deferral of any payment of interest on an Optional Interest Deferral Date or Mandatory Interest Deferral Date will not constitute a default by the Issuer and will not give the Noteholders any right to accelerate the Subordinated Notes.